In this article, we will explain what the Amazon Best Sellers Rank (BSR) is and how it’s calculated.

 How to Use Amazon BSR Charts to Make Better Buying Decisions

-Once downloaded the BSR charts will show in which percentage of the total products your products Best Sellers Rank falls.
+Once downloaded, the Amazon BSR charts will show in which percentage of the total products your products Best Sellers Rank falls.

-This product has a rank of 5,015 in the main Amazon category of ‘Beauty & Personal Care‘.
-If you cross-reference this to the USA Best Sellers Ranking chart you can see that this falls within the top 1% as shown below.
+This product has a rank of 5,015 in the main Amazon category of ‘Beauty & Personal Care’.
+If you cross-reference this to the USA Best Sellers Ranking chart, you can see that this is within the top 1% as shown below.
 This means it is very popular.

 Does the Amazon Category Make a Difference When Looking at Amazon Best Sellers Rank?

-It is important to note that products in different categories will sell different quantities even if they have the same rank.
-For example, a product ranked 200 in Books might sell 5 times more units per month than a product ranked 200 in Stationary.
+It is important to note that products in different categories will sell in different quantities even if they have the same rank.
+For example, a product ranked 200 in ‘Books’ might sell 5 times more units per month than a product ranked 200 in Stationary.

-TOP TIP – Remember you are only interested in the main category rank and not subcategories.
-In our example above the ‘Majestic Pure Dead Sea Mud Mask‘ has a subcategory rank of 83 in ‘Facial Masks‘ which seems great but the actual main BSR is 5,015.
-This is the figure you should use when comparing products and using the Amazon sales rank charts.
+PRO TIP: Remember, you are only interested in the main category rank and not subcategories.
+In our example above, the ‘Majestic Pure Dead Sea Mud Mask‘ has a subcategory rank of 83 in ‘Facial Masks’, which seems great, but the actual main BSR is 5,015.
+This is the figure you should use when comparing products and using the Amazon BSR Chart.